xrazis/ichnaea/README.md

 _At this moment the influx cluster has not been implemented_

 There are three databases, each for its distinct purpose.
-Redis is used for caching and pub-sub, MongoDB is the user store and lastly the bulk of data produced from the athletes are stored in a cluster of Influxdb's with a Grafana instance attached.
-The backend is handled by a Node.js server, being responsible for data and user storage, client socket connection and exposing an API.
-The frontend is build with Vue and deployment is handled by Docker with docker-compose.
-The test client that is now being deployed is nothing more than a fake generator of data for testing.
+Redis is used for caching and pub-sub, MongoDB is the user store and lastly, the bulk of data produced from the athletes is stored in a cluster of Influxdb's with a Grafana instance attached.
+The backend is handled by a Node.js server, being responsible for data and user storage, client socket connection, and exposing an API.
+The frontend is built with Vue and deployment is handled by Docker with docker-compose.
+The test client is nothing more than a fake generator of data for testing.

 # Server endpoints